Eric is always on the lookout for creative products and ideas that make life better and might even help save a little money.

-Particularly for people who live in apartments or homes with limited access to outdoor mounting options, this may be the perfect choice.
+Particularly for people who live in apartments or homes with limited access to outdoor mounting options, this may be a perfect choice.
 You also may wish to keep one around in case you lose cable or satellite for long periods of time.
-It only takes a few minutes to plug it into your TV and do a channel scan, and your ready for action!
+It only takes a few minutes to plug it into your TV and do a channel scan, and you're ready for action!

 The ClearStream 4 HDTV Antenna

-This monster brings in signal from 65+ miles away, according to specs.
+This monster brings in signals from 65+ miles away, according to specs.
 I considered it before choosing the ClearStream 2, and partially expected I'd have to upgrade eventually.